Johnson Weree

 B 1970 (LIBERIA)

-Weree has neither studio nor home, no sitters nor patrons.
+Liberian-born artist Johnson Weree has neither a studio nor home.
 Like the artist himself, his practice is itinerant.
-A safeguard against the outside world, it is an elaborate daily ritual, which occupies its author morning to night,
+It forms an elaborate daily ritual which occupies him morning to night.

 Weree’s work can be found in several public and private collections, including Museum Dr. Guislain (Ghent) and The Museum of Everything (London).
 Works have been exhibited at the Sven-Harrys Konstmuseum (Stockholm, 2012), Kunsthal Rotterdam (Rotterdam, 2016) and MONA (Tasmania, 2017/18).
 Weree appears in numerous publications including African Artists from 1882 to Now (Phaidon, 2021).